davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shapes we've seen thus far.
 But as you know, there is code in the other shape classes that we still don't know how to read or what they do underneath the hood.
 But behold the power of abstraction: *We don't need to know all the implementation details of Triangles!* Let's get started...

-1. Create a new class called `Diamond`.
-A diamond can be formed using two Triangles, with one flipped upside down and positioned properly.
+1. **Create a new class called `Diamond`.** A diamond can be formed using two Triangles, with one flipped upside down and positioned properly.
 For now, your `Diamond` class only needs to store instance variables pointing to these two `Triangles`.
 Because of their placement, I would name them `top` and `bottom`.

     - You might as well go ahead and store a diamond's `height` and `width` as instance variables too.
 They are both integers.

-2. Write a constructor that  accepts two inputs: the height and width of the new Diamond object (maybe call these input parameters `h` and `w` so we don't conflate them with the instance variables?).
+2. **Write a constructor** that  accepts two inputs: the `height` and `width` of the new Diamond object.
+(I suggest that you call these input parameters `h` and `w` so we don't confuse them with the instance variables?).

-    - Go ahead and store these given dimensions (`h` and `w`) in your instance variables.
+    - Go ahead and store these given dimensions (`h` and `w`) inside your instance variables.

     - It needs to *instantiate* both `top` and `bottom` triangles, so the arrows don't simply point to `null`.
-You should recall that, to instantiate an object of a class, you can use the syntax, `new Class-Name()`.
-Therefore, `top = new Triangle()` would assign `top` a pointer to a triangle object.
+You should recall that, to instantiate an object of a class, you can use the syntax, `new ClassName()`.
+Therefore, `top = new Triangle()` would assign `top` a pointer to a new Triangle!

     - Don't forget to resize the triangles so that, when combined, they satisfy the given height and width of the diamond.
 You need to make each triangle **half** of the given height of the new diamond, and they each should have the same width as the diamond.
         - (How nice is it that Triangles already have a `changeSize()` method we can use...)